-If you can take the inhaled treatment then we will usually recommend that you stay on it for 3 - 4 months.
+If you are happy with the inhaled treatment then we will usually recommend that you stay on it for a trial period of 3 - 4 months.
 If it is effective then we would recommend that you remain on this drug long term.